Change the time frequency of the http log rotation

-Your website becomes popular and your log now contains thousands of lines.
-To analyze the workload in a specific period of time could be frustrating.
-The default log rotation is weekly, so all access information will be stored in one file during a 7-day period.
+If your website is getting a lot of traffic, the file size will increase over time.
+To analyze the workload in a specific time period could be frustrating.
+The default log rotation on a native CentOS is weekly, so all access information will be stored in one file during a 7-day period.

 weekly # rotate log files weekly